 Anyone can become the victim of a slip-and-fall accident; however, statistics from the Centers for Disease Control and Prevention (CDC) report that certain groups of people are more susceptible to falls and related injuries than others.

-The second group to suffering from more slip-and-fall accidents is those in the 65 and older age group.
+People aged 65 and older are at the greatest risk for suffering slip and fall accidents.
 Approximately one out of every four individuals in this age groups fall every year.
 Of the individuals who suffer from falls, 20 percent sustain a serious injury like a broken bone or head injury.

 Determining Liability After a Slip-and-Fall Accident in Illinois